 speaker

 Executive Vice President and Chief Investment Officer

-On the broader question, Jay, I think, as I said in the prepared remarks, the life science sector and other, I would say, tariff-based portions of the economy are seeing, I think, a temporary halt.
-We don't expect that to continue beyond, I think, the latest resolutions are planned, June or July.
-But there is liquidity for most assets or most property types, including and especially on the residential front.
-We've seen probably only increased interest tariffs aren't really pausing anything on the residential sector.
-In fact, they're just making housing affordability decisions either be delayed, causing the rental sector to be stronger.
-We do really believe this setup for residential assets over the next two, three years is going to be pretty special.
-So, short-term blip, but overall, no real impact.
+On the broader question, Jay, I think, yeah, as I said in the prepared remarks.
+The life science sector and other, I would say, tariff-based you know, portions of the economy are seeing, I think, a temporary halt.
+We don't expect that to continue, you know, beyond, I think, the latest resolutions are planned, you know, June or July.
+But, you know, there is liquidity for most assets or most property types, including and especially on the residential front.
+We've seen, you know, probably only increased interest tariffs aren't you know, really pausing anything on the residential sector.
+In fact, they're just making, you know, housing affordability decisions either be delayed, you know, causing the rental sector to be stronger.
+And we do really, you know, believe this setup for residential assets over the next, you know, two, three years is going to be pretty special.
+So, yeah, short-term blip, but overall no real impact.

+speaker